 It's important to recognize that the quads are most activated at the bottom of the squat when the knees are fully flexed.
 The quads will work the hardest to extend the knees from the bottom position to about halfway up.
 At that point, the lift becomes less about quad strength and more about using your glutes and adductor magnus to extend the hips into the final position.

-What this means is that if you are not squatting to the appropriate depth, and your knees aren’t fully flexed in the bottom position, then you won’t get the added benefit of greater quad activation in the front squat.
+What this means is that if you are not squatting to the appropriate depth, and your knees aren't fully flexed in the bottom position, then you won't get the added benefit of greater quad activation in the front squat.
+This will also help correct any deadlift deficiencies if your hips are shooting up out of the bottom.

 Takeaway: A lot of strength coaches choose to implement the front squat to build up quad strength.
 If the quads are lacking in other exercises or sport skills, then the front squat is a solid choice to develop these muscles further.
 As you'll read in the next section, there may be some other benefits for programming front squats versus back squats.